Pieces of Me (Ashlee Simpson song)

-"Pieces of Me" is the debut single of American pop/rock singer Ashlee Simpson and the first single from her debut album, Autobiography (2004).
+"Pieces of Me" is a song by American pop/rock singer Ashlee Simpson, released as her debut single.
+It served as the lead single from her debut album, Autobiography (2004).
 The ballad, which was jointly written and composed by Simpson, Kara DioGuardi and John Shanks and produced by Shanks, is a blend of pop and rock with lyrics about finding comfort and happiness in a relationship with a new boyfriend.